hazelcast/hazelcast-reference-manual/src/JCache-QuickExample.md

 First of all, we retrieve the `javax.cache.spi.CachingProvider` using the static method from `javax.cache.Caching::
-getCachingManager` which automatically picks up Hazelcast as the underlying JCache implementation, if available in the classpath.
+getCachingManager`, which automatically picks up Hazelcast as the underlying JCache implementation, if available in the classpath.
 This way, the Hazelcast implementation of a `CachingProvider` will automatically start a new Hazelcast member or client (depending on the chosen provider type) and pick up the configuration from either the command line parameter or from the classpath.
-We will show how to use an existing `HazelcastInstance` later in this chapter, for now we keep it simple.
+We will show how to use an existing `HazelcastInstance` later in this chapter; for now, we keep it simple.

 #### Setting up the JCache Entry Point